Skip to main content

 The Knowledge Flywheel

-TRW's architecture is built around a single reinforcing loop.
-Each turn makes the next turn more valuable.
-Early sessions produce broad learnings.
-Later sessions produce refined, high-impact patterns that surface automatically.
+TRW's architecture is built around a reinforcing loop: capture what mattered, rank it by usefulness, and surface it when the next task needs it.
+Early sessions produce raw learnings.
+Later sessions inherit refined, higher-signal guidance automatically.

 LEARNPERSISTRECALLAPPLYIMPROVEKnowledgeCompounds